liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 from our trash handler's `restoreTrashEntry()` method.
 The Recycle Bin framework calls this method when a user clicks the trash entry's *Restore* button.

-The following `restoreTrashEntry()` method impementation is from the Jukebox portlet's [SongTrashHandler](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/trash/SongTrashHandler.java) class.
+The following `restoreTrashEntry()` method implementation is from the Jukebox portlet's [SongTrashHandler](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/trash/SongTrashHandler.java) class.